vchernin/cpen400p-baseproject/README.md

 # Cpen 400p dependencies but better

 This is a podman/docker setup for cpen 400p.
-This should theoretically be equiavalent to the provided virtualbox image.
+This should theoretically be equivalent to the provided virtualbox image.

 If using `docker` replace `podman` with `docker` in the below commands